Charles Laughton: Television

-Personal life and death
+Personal life

 Marriage

 In 1927, Laughton began a relationship with Elsa Lanchester, at the time a castmate in a stage play.
 The two were married in 1929, became US citizens in 1950, and remained together until Laughton's death.
 Over the years, they appeared together in several films, including Rembrandt (1936), Tales of Manhattan (1942), The Vessel of Wrath (1938), and The Big Clock (1948).
 Lanchester portrayed Anne of Cleves, Henry VIII's fourth wife, opposite Laughton in The Private Life of Henry VIII.
 They both received Academy Award nominations for their performances in Witness for the Prosecution (1957)—Laughton for Best Actor, and Lanchester for Best Supporting Actress—but neither won.

 Sexuality

 Laughton's bisexuality was corroborated by several of his contemporaries and is generally accepted by Hollywood historians.
 Hollywood procurer and prostitute Scotty Bowers alleged in his memoir Full Service that Laughton was in love with Tyrone Power and that his sex life was exclusively homosexual.
-Actress Maureen O'Hara, a friend and co-star of Laughton, disputed the contention that his sexuality was the reason Laughton and Lanchester did not have children, saying Laughton told her he had wanted children but that it had not been possible because of a botched abortion that Lanchester had early in her career of performing burlesque.
+Actress Maureen O'Hara, a friend and co-star of Laughton, disputed the contention that his sexuality was the reason Laughton and Lanchester did not have children, saying Laughton told her he had wanted children but that it had not been possible because of a botched abortion that Lanchester had early in her career as a burlesque performer.
 In her autobiography, Lanchester acknowledged two abortions in her youth—one of the pregnancies purportedly by Laughton—but did not mention infertility.
 According to her biographer, Charles Higham, the reason she did not have children was that she did not want any.

 Interests

 Laughton owned an estate on the bluffs above Pacific Coast Highway at 14954 Corona Del Mar in Pacific Palisades.
 The property suffered a landslide in 1944, referenced by Bertolt Brecht in his poem "Garden in Progress".
-Laughton was a Democrat and supported the campaign of Adlai Stevenson during the 1952 presidential election.